-Mildridge Farm was situated on the road from Horton to Colnbrook.
-The farmhouse was approximately where the sailing club is today.
+Mildridge Farm was situated on the road just outside Colnbrook on the road to Horton.
+The farmhouse was approximately where the Datchet sailing club is today.

 From ‘The History of the parish of Wraysbury, Ankerwycke Priory, and Magna Charta’ (Published 1862):

 ‘Passing Millbridge Farm, to which access is attained by a bridge, we attain another called Mildridge Farm, of some 600 acres in extent, recognised in the older records, a house square and of solid stamp, with barns of considerable extent and durability, such as attach a real credit to the county, and awaken pride in those who possess them.
 The spot is noted for a curious box hedge planted by Mr. Pullin, who was tenant here for many years, at whose decease it passed into the tenure of his son Stephen Pullin, a yeoman, thoroughly versed in the mysteries of agriculture.
 Mr. Pullin has been Churchwarden several years, and in his custody were lodged the parochial books, the conduct of the parish business ; the locality is noted for the attention given to tillage and farming operations.’

 Churchyard Monumental Inscriptions from St Michael Horton:

 ‘On a horizontal slab, surrounded with iron rails, north-west side of the cemetery –

 In this vault lieth the remains of Mrs. Ann Pullin, wife of Mr. Stephin Pullin of Mildridge Farm in this parish, died 4th July, 1818, aged 38.
 Jane, daughter of the above, died 20th December, 1811.